imixs/imixs-ml/imixs-ml-workflow/README.md

  - TRAININGDATA_QUALITY_LOW=4 -  some entities have no matching value and the required flag is set to false (default).
  - TRAININGDATA_QUALITY_BAD=0 - some entities have no matching value and the required flag is set to true.
 Or no matching training data if found at all.

-It is possible to force the training quality level "FULL" if all MLEntities are marked with the flag 'required=true'
+It is possible to force the training quality level "GOOD" if all MLEntities are marked with the flag 'required=true'

 	<ml-config name="entity">
 	    <name>invoice.total</name>